-Dr. Weiming Wu is a Professor at Clarkson University, NY, USA.
+Dr. Weiming Wu is the James K. Edzwald Professor for Water Engineering at Clarkson University, NY, USA.
 Dr. Wu earned his Ph.D. from Wuhan University of Hydraulic and Electric Engineering, China in 1991.
 He was a Lecturer/Associate Professor at his Alma Mater in 1991-1995, a Research Fellow of Alexander von Humboldt Foundation at the Institute for Hydromechanics, University of Karlsruhe, Germany in 1995-1997, and a faculty member at the National Center for Computational Hydroscience and Engineering of the University of Mississippi in 1997-2013.

-He received a best paper award in 2007 from the World Association for Sedimentation and Erosion Research (WASER).
-He is a Fellw of ASCE, and a member of IAHR, CERF and WASER.
-He served as an Associate Editor for the International Journal of Sediment Research in 2008-2010, the Chair for ASCE/EWRI Computational Hydraulics Committee (2010-2012), and the Chair for ASCE/EWRI Task Committee on Dam/Levee Breaching (2009-2012).
-He currently serves as an Associate Editor for ASCE Journal of Hydraulic Engineering and Vice Chair for ASCE/EWRI Sedimentation Committee.
+Dr. Wu received a best paper award in 2007 from the World Association for Sedimentation and Erosion Research (WASER).
+He is a Fellw of ASCE and a member of IAHR and WASER.
+He served as an Associate Editor for the International Journal of Sediment Research in 2008-2010 and the ASCE Journal of Hydraulic Engineering in 2010-2019, as well as the Chair for ASCE/EWRI Computational Hydraulics Committee (2010-2012), Task Committee on Dam/Levee Breaching (2009-2012), and Sedimentation Committee (2016-2018).
+He currently serves as a Vice President for WASER and the Vice Chair for ASCE/EWRI Hydraulics and Waterways Council.